Don't just think about it:

 B. Clerics

 16B.
-A first-level Cleric has no chance
+An Acolyte has no chance

 of turning a Wraith.

 17B.
-The clerical wisdom bonus for
+The clerical Wisdom bonus for

 spells begins at Wis 15 and can give a

-Cleric as many as eight additional spells.
+Priest as many as 8 additional spells.

 18B.
-All Clerics cannot wait to reach
+All Priests cannot wait to reach

 8th level, for it is then that they acquire